AyazSaiyed/autoreply-whatsapp-greetings/README.md

 # autoreply-whatsapp-greetings

 Rid of replying everyone on festival ?
-But better than ignoring their wishes, this python script will help to automatically reply all your friends and family members with the wish.
+But better than ignoring their wishes, wish them automatically !! 💫 This python script will help to automatically reply all your friends and family members with the wish.
 Just follow this steps, to let it be work.

 ------------